-Born in North Carolina, my family moved from Massachusetts to the Willamette Valley when I was 9 years old.
+Born in North Carolina, my family relocated to the Willamette Valley when I was 9 years old.
 Nearly 20 years later, in the midst of two years of study with the International Sommelier Guild, I moved from Eugene to Portland and landed my first harvest internship in 2009, working for Patrick Taylor, at Cana's Feast.
 That winter, I worked tasting rooms, began trading, and methodically tasting, wines.
-After the 2010 harvest working for Thibaud Mandet at WillaKenzie Estate, I spent the winter working with the vineyard crew there.
+After the 2010 harvest working for Thibaud Mandet at WillaKenzie Estate, I spent the winter working with the vineyard crew there pruning and pulling canes.
 In early 2011, I flew south for harvest at Akarua, in Central Otago, NZ before arriving in the Santa Cruz Mountains, California that summer.
-I worked for Jeff Brinkman at Rhys Vineyards, where, inbetween corks being pulled on many profound wines, my understanding of vinification and viticulture improved exponentially.
+I worked for Jeff Brinkman at Rhys Vineyards, where, in between corks being pulled on many profound wines, my understanding of vinification and viticulture improved exponentially.
 I worked harder, and asked better questions, the most important of which basically revealed a doorway to Burgundy.
-I completed my third harvest of 2011 back in the Willamette Valley, as Thibaud Mandet asked me to come help at the last minute at WillameKenzie Estate.
-In the fall of 2012, over three and a half months vinifying wines at Domaine de Montille in Meursault, I took copious notes, asked important questions and paid close attention to details.
-I was welcomed back to de Montille in 2013, and spent the harvest more and more concentrated on Chardonnay.
-Sufficiently motivated and with a clear purpose, I returned home with a vision of crafting thoughtful Willamette Valley Chardonnay.
+I completed my third harvest of 2011 back in the Willamette Valley, as Thibaud Mandet asked me to come help at the last minute at WillaKenzie Estate.
+In the fall of 2012, I was lucky enough to help vinify Pinot noir and Chardonnay at Domaine de Montille in Meursault.
+I was welcomed back to de Montille in 2013, and spent the harvest quite focused on Chardonnay.
+I returned home that winter with a vision to craft wines with a singular focus.

-In 2014, I began sourcing fruit from one farmer.
+In 2014, I began sourcing Chardonnay from one farmer.
 In 2016, I worked with three farmers.
-By 2017/2018, I source fruit from at least six unique sites, each of which is farmed thoughtfully with a story to tell.
-Over the next few vintages I aim to explore what is possible with a singular focus, and to hone in on the sites I will vinify for the rest of my life.
+By 2017, I sourced Chardonnay from six unique sites, each of which is farmed thoughtfully and has a story to tell.

 -Seth Morgen Long